Low-Frequency/Klipper-Git-Backup/README.md

 It can take a while for the Google Drive authentication and backup to succeed, so don't panic if the install stops responding for a short period of time.

+Be aware that this script only works correctly if the installed version of ```git``` is 2.28 or newer.
+Check this with ```git --version```.

+If the displayed version is prior to 2.28, update your system first!
+If ```apt update && apt upgrade``` doesn't let you update to an newer version of git, follow this [guide](https://arslanmalik.medium.com/how-to-install-git-on-raspberry-pi-cdd6ee877e74).

 ## Update

 I added an update script for easy addition of features in the future.
 To update, just type `update_bak_util`.
 If you don't have the update script yet, please uninstall the existing version and install it again.
 After that you have the update command availabe in the future.